EmanHerawy/hadi/docs/Privy.md

 Our Agent would create all server wallet with this policy as default.

+- currently the only Policies that can be created through this plugin are allowlisting of token addresses.

 The following functions can be called:

-- currently the only Policies that can be created through this plugin are allowlisting of token addresses

 ## Docs Feedback